robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 let age;
 ```

-Here we are creating two **variables**, one using var and one using let.
+Here we are creating two variables, one using var and one using let.

 var and let are the keywords that tell JavaScript you’re declaring a variable.